ViTAE-Transformer/Remote-Sensing-RVSA/Readme.md

 ## Updates

+### 2022.10.09 The codes, configs and training logs of detection in fintuning are released!

+### 2022.10.08 The codes of pretraining and classification in fintuning are released!

 ### 2022.09.19

 The codes and training logs of the [VSA](https://github.com/ViTAE-Transformer/ViTAE-VSA) have been released, which is the foundation of our RVSA.